AntonioBuenos/page-number-reducer/README.md

 }
 ```

-3) All "0" and spaces between commas will be ignored.
-Any negative and non-Integer numbers as well as non-digit symbols
+3) All "0", negative numbers and spaces between commas will be ignored.
+Any non-Integer numbers as well as non-digit symbols
    will result a Bad Request response.
 4) Look springdoc documentation for more details.